Jun-engineer/idea-bridge/infra/terraform/README.md

    `terraform init -reconfigure`.
 Terraform ≥1.13 emits a deprecation warning for `dynamodb_table`; upgrade the pipeline to use a newer init lockfile once available.
+- `phone_verification_enabled` defaults to `true`, so ensure SNS credentials and origination numbers are configured; set it to `false` only when developing without SMS delivery.
 - Terraform now provisions an IAM role (`github_actions_role_arn` output) that GitHub Actions can assume via OIDC for CI/CD deployments.